-- 3. An employee shall not be eligible to receive more than one (1) type of bilingual pay concurrently. - 4.
-Bilingual pay shall not apply to workers' compensation supplement pay. - 5.
+- 5. An employee shall not be eligible to receive more than one (1) type of bilingual pay concurrently. - 6.
+Bilingual pay shall not apply to workers' compensation supplement pay. - 7.
 An employee in a bilingual assignment may request assignment to a position which does not require bilingual certification.
-The request shall be made in writing to the Agency Head, who will consider it according to: - a. agency need; - b. availability of a qualified replacement; and - c. availability of another suitable assignment for the requesting employee. - 6.
-Upon the agreement of the County and OCEA, negotiations shall be reopened for the sole purpose of considering the addition or deletion of classes eligible for exceptional bilingual pay.
+The request shall be made in writing to the Department Head, who will consider it according to: - a. department need; - b. availability of a qualified replacement; and - c. availability of another suitable assignment for the requesting employee. - 8.
+AOCDS may continue to participate in the County bilingual pay working group to discuss items related to bilingual premium pay.